-- a) First aid for casualties and triage.
-The Ambulance Service, on notification of a suspected or real radiation incident, will check casualties for radioactive contamination.
-Any casualties found to be contaminated will be the responsibility of the Royal Naval Hospital.
-The Ambulance Incident Officer will assess and triage casualties outside the threat zone.
-Any casualties within a radioactive contamination zone will be the responsibility of special Ministry of Defence Medical Teams. - b) Decontamination.
-The Ambulance Service is unlikely to be involved in any decontamination operation except in assistance to the City Fire Brigade.
-Any contaminated, both confirmed or suspected, civilian casualties will be conveyed to the Royal Naval Hospital (RNH) by whatever vehicle is available for decontamination and treatment which shall be provided and serviced by the MOD. - c) Conveyance to hospital.
-The Ambulance Service will be totally responsible for all matters relating to the collection and conveyance of casualties or sick persons which are not affected by radioactive contamination from outside the radioactive contaminated area.
-Where there is no radiological deposition but a threat zone has been identified, the Senior Ambulance Officer will make a judgement as to whether to commit ambulance personnel to collect casualties or sick persons. - d) Alerting of hospital services.
-The Fire Brigade control will be responsible for alerting the Ambulance Service.
-The Ambulance Incident Officer (AIO) and a Medical Officer from either GHA or RNH will make the Health Service initial reconnaissance either jointly or separately, where this is necessary.
+- a) Triage, treatment of life-threatening injuries and stabilisation of casualties.
+The MOD or HM GoG trained personnel, on notification of a suspected or real radiation incident, will check casualties for radioactive contamination.
+Any casualties found to be contaminated will be de-contaminated and handed over to the GHA for treatment.
+The Ambulance Incident Officer will assess and triage casualties outside the threat zone. - b) Conveyance to hospital.
+The Ambulance Service will be totally responsible for all matters relating to the collection and conveyance of casualties or sick persons which are not affected by radioactive contamination or decontaminated personnel from outside the radioactive contaminated area.
+Where there is no radiological deposition but a threat zone has been identified, the Senior Ambulance Officer will make a judgement as to whether to commit ambulance personnel to collect casualties or sick persons. - c) Alerting of hospital services.
+The GFRS control will be responsible for alerting the Ambulance Service.
+The Ambulance Incident Officer (AIO) and a Medical Officer from GHA will make the Health Service initial reconnaissance, where this is necessary.
 Casualties with life threatening conditions are most likely to occur from incidents, such as road traffic accidents, rather than from the direct effects from the radiological events of the HM Naval Base.
 It is the responsibility of the AIO to co-ordinate the assessment, stabilisation and despatch of patients to hospital.
-If patients are known or suspected to be contaminated with radioactive material then they will transported to the RNH by whatever vehicle is available which shall be provided and serviced by the MOD. - e) The Ambulance Service has no responsibility for dealing with those casualties pronounced dead in the threat zone or contaminated area.
-This is a Police matter as directed by Coroner.
+If patients are known or suspected to be contaminated with radioactive material then they will transported by GHA (dirty ambulance) to the mobile de-contamination facility.